sourcediz/McMonster/README.md

 # How to start
 1. clone the repo
 2. cd into repo
+3. `git checkout master`
-3. `yarn`
+4. `yarn`
-4. `cd ios && pod install && cd ..`
+5. `cd ios && pod install && cd ..`
-5. add google api key to `./constants/google.ts`
+6. add google api key to `./constants/google.ts`
-6. To start ios : `yarn ios-release`
+7. To start ios : `yarn ios-release`
-7. To start android : `yarn android-release`
+8. To start android : `yarn android-release`

 # Using the app
 1. Don't Login, press the I am a guest button